owlbarn/owl/CONTRIBUTING.md

 For serious technical writing, please contribute to Owl's [Tutorial Book](https://github.com/owlbarn/owl_tutorials).

 - Fixing typos, grammar issues, broken links, and improving tutorial tooling are considered as minor changes.
-You can submit pull requests directly to Tutorial Book reporsitory.
+You can submit pull requests directly to Tutorial Book repository.

 - Extending existing chapters are medium changes and you need to submit a proposal to Tutorial Book issue tracker.

 - Contributing a standalone chapter also requires submitting a chapter proposal.
-Alternatively, you can write to [me](ryanrhymes@gmail.com) directly to discuss about the chapter.
+Alternatively, you can write to [me](rho.ajax@gmail.com) directly to discuss about the chapter.

 ## Agreement on Commits